farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/monitoring.md

 ## Troubleshooting

-- Make sure that the `grafana/data` directory is writeable to all users.
+- Make sure that the `grafana/data` directory is writable to all users.